Recently, Major League Baseball Hall of Famer Mariano Rivera shared one of his major tenets for becoming successful at this craft.

 “You’re either doing something or you’re going to do something.
 There’s no ‘trying’ involved,” she often says.

 At QED National we pride ourselves on our work—providing high quality services to valued clients, recruiting and retaining exceptional technical consultants, and partnering with technology product companies to deliver top tier solutions.
-As a small, Women-owned Owned Business Enterprise, QED National has been competitive for over 27 years in a space dominated by large, multinational corporations.
+As a small, information technology and Women-owned Owned Business Enterprise (“WBE”), QED National has been competitive for over 27 years in a space dominated by large, multinational corporations.
 An integral reason behind QED National’s success is adopting a doer mentality instead of try.